Flexibility Mechanisms

 • by Anup Shah

 Flexibility mechanisms were defined in the Kyoto Protocol (COP3) as different ways to achieve emissions reduction as part of the effort to address climate change issues.
 These have been highly controversial as they were mainly included on strong US insistence and to keep the US in the treaty.
-These fall into the following categories discussed in further detail below:
+These fall into the following categories discussed below:

 Emissions Trading